 PDFs are better for:

 • Fixed Layout Documents: PDFs have uniform formatting across different devices and software.
-So, you should choose PDFs for documents that require a fixed layout, such as annual reports, legal documents, academic papers and official forms.
+So, you should choose PDFs for automated document generation that require a fixed layout, such as annual reports, legal documents, academic papers and official forms.

 • Complex Documents: If you want graphical content with intricate layouts, tables and form, PDFs will work better for accessibility because creating complex elements in HTML requires lengthy codes.